Confluence Mobile

 If you're not able to use the mobile app or mobile web, it may be because your administrator has disabled one or both of the following system apps:

-• Mobile plugin for Confluence Data Center and Server (formerly called Confluence mobile plugin).
+• Mobile plugin for Confluence Data Center (formerly called Confluence mobile plugin).
 This is required to use the mobile app.

 • Confluence mobile web plugin.
 This is required to use mobile web.